 Ride through remote desert-like areas and cross wild glacial rivers.
 As you pass the extinct volcanoes and glacier lakes, scattered areas of grassland come as a surprise in this landscape shaped by glaciers, ice and snow.
 Bathe in natural hot springs in the heart of the country.
 On the trail you change horses once or twice a day and as you ride, the herd of up to fifty loose horses travels with you.

 Sleeping bag accommodation on the trail is in simple mountain huts and refuges.
 These are comfortable but with limited facilities and hot water is not available on two nights.
-In Reykjavik you stay in a hostel with two to four people per room.
+In Reykjavik you stay in a hotel with private facilities.

 Much of the riding is at a tölt, which can be fast so you need to be a confident rider able to adapt to different riding styles.
 General fitness is as important as riding experience due to the long hours in the saddle.

-Accommodation on the trail is in mountain cabins and there are two nights in a hotel with private facilities in Hafnarfjörður.
+Accommodation on the trail is in mountain cabins and there are two nights in a hotel with private facilities in Reykjavik.

 Showers are available on certain nights and on others there may be natural thermal pools.
 Some nights there may only be cold water available, sometimes in the form of a stream!